Stockton, Wiltshire: Others

 Long Hall, a Grade II* listed house near the church in the east end of the village, dates from the 15th century and has a five-bay 18th-century brick front.
 Since 1924 it has been the home of the Yeatman-Biggs family.

 Six almshouses, grouped around a small courtyard, were built in 1657 by the Topp family.
 The single-storey dwellings are built in rubble stone with bands of dressed limestone, and wings added in 1714 provided two more dwellings.

 Bapton Manor is another country house, rebuilt in the 1730s, probably on the site of a house from the 17th century or earlier.

 Amenities

 Like several other villages, Stockton is within the catchment area of the Wylye Valley Church of England Primary School, on a site some two miles away at Cherry Orchard, Codford.
 The nearest secondary schools are at Warminster and Salisbury and include Warminster School.

 Stockton has one pub, The Carriers, in the main village street.

 Stockton Wood and Down is a biological Site of Special Scientific Interest in the south of the parish; the wood is part of the eastern extent of the Great Ridge Wood.

 Governance

 Most local government services are provided by Wiltshire Council, which has its offices in Trowbridge, some fifteen miles to the north.
 Stockton also has its own elected parish council of five members.

-The village is represented in Parliament by the member of parliament for South West Wiltshire, Andrew Murrison, and in Wiltshire Council by Christopher Newbury.
+The parish is represented in Parliament by the member of parliament for South West Wiltshire, Andrew Murrison, and in Wiltshire Council by Christopher Newbury.